bookwyrm/bookwyrm.github.com/docs/microformats-microdata-doc.md

 Microdata on the other hand seems to have a much stronger presence and some good plugins to look at include [Microdata for SEO](http://wordpress.org/extend/plugins/microdata-for-seo-by-optimum7com/) and the [Opengraph and Microdata Generator](http://wordpress.org/extend/plugins/opengraph-and-microdata-generator/).

+### Webmaster Tools Integration

+Google has recently released a Structured Data Dashboard update to Webmaster Tools.
+This dashboard shows you what sort of structured data Google has found on your site.
+You can read more at [Introducing the Structured Data Dashboard](http://googlewebmastercentral.blogspot.com/2012/07/introducing-structured-data-dashboard.html).

 ### Additional Resources and Links

 * [WordPress Plugins tagged with “microdata”](http://wordpress.org/extend/plugins/tags/microdata)